Policies & procedures

 Students who violate this law may get referral(s) for court proceedings against the parent, guardian or student.
 Violation of the law occurs when students get unexcused voluntary absences for 10 or more days or parts of days within a six-month period.

-We are fortunate to have lots of volunteers in our building on a regular basis to assist our teachers.
+We love our volunteers at Kimberlin Academy.
+Unfortunately, during this time we are not allowed to have visitors on campus.
+We look forward to when we can have lots of volunteers in our building on a regular basis to assist our teachers.
 All volunteers are required to complete a background check each year and present a current photo ID upon entering the school.
 GISD and Kimberlin Academy are dedicated to doing everything possible to ensure the safety of our children.

 For a volunteer application, background check form or additional information about volunteering in GISD, visit the Volunteer Opportunities Overview page on the District website.